 When you or a loved one is in need of medical treatment, you place tremendous personal trust in your doctors, nurses, and other healthcare providers.
 You trust they will provide you the most up to date and appropriate care that is available to treat your specific illness.

 You trust they will not provide substandard care, and certainly not care that makes your condition worse.
 Unfortunately, every year more Americans die as a result of medical malpractice than die in automobile accidents.

 We have been handling medical malpractice claims throughout the country since 1955, and have earned a reputation as one of the most successful law firms in the nation, winning more than $4 billion dollars in jury verdicts and settlements.

-Our law office is located in downtown Pensacola, and our thirty-five attorneys live in the community.
+Our law office is located in downtown Pensacola, and our forty attorneys live in the community.
 We have handled more medical malpractice claims in Northwest Florida for injured patients than any other law firm.

 What Compensation Does the Law Provide in a Medical Malpractice Case